Devil's Pass: Plot

-In 1959, Russian military personnel discover two bodies near the bunker's entrance.
+In 1959, Soviet military personnel discover two bodies near the bunker's entrance.
 Soldiers chase away a younger version of Sergei's aunt Alya, who had just stumbled across the bodies.
 They recover their video camera.
 They drag the bodies inside the bunker, which is fully staffed and operational.
 The commanding officer orders the bodies to be stripped and hung on meat hooks.
 As the soldiers leave, the mutated bodies of Jensen and Holly, identified by Holly's neck tattoo, begin to revive.